gamesbook/pyprototypr/docs/hexagonal_grids.rst

       - *hex_offset* determines which columns are shifted
       - *radii* - as described for a
         `customised hexagon <customised_shapes.rst#hexagon>`_,this will
-        setup lines running from each hexagon centre to the vertices, as define by the directions specified
+        create lines running from each hexagon centre to the vertices, as define by the directions specified
 ===== ======